 - Dogs must be on leash.
 Owner is responsible for cleaning up pet excrement.

 Leave No Trace

 Ute Valley Park proudly supports the Leave No Trace Seven Principles.
-Please help keep the park safe and clean by following the principles.
+Please help keep the park safe and clean for all visitors by following the principles.

 Please read and always obey the rules of Ute Valley Park.

 A little preparation goes a long way!
 Checking the forecast, planning your route, and reviewing the Rules and Regulations will help prepare you for your Ute Valley Park adventure.

 Travel on Durable Surfaces